Spany/Smartphones/README.md

 ----------------
 History
 =====================================================
-One day, a teenager, Miguel Angel Adorna (23rd, August, 2001), decide to create a colaboration with ubuntu in ~2020 (With release ubuntu touch 20.04) and he start to create designs of phones, tablets, smartglasses, tv's, and... ubuntu edges.
-Yes, ubuntu edges, the lost battle of Canonical Ltd.
+One day, a teenager, Miguel Angel Adorna (23rd, August, 2001), decide to create a colaboration with ubuntu in ~2020 (With release ubuntu touch 20.04) and he start to create designs of phones and tablets.

 The smartphones